ansible/community/group-aws/README.md

 ## Meetings

 There are currently no regular meetings held.
-The IRC channel is the main and official place to countact the members.
+The IRC channel is the main and official place to contact the members.
 For specific issues and feature requests, follow the standard Ansible issues/PRs workflow.

 ## Collaboration